andyatkinson/andyatkinson.github.io/_posts/2024-03-07-postgresfm-podcast-rails-plus-postgres.md

 We didn’t cover this, but the book also uses the PostgreSQL client "psql" exclusively.
 Since Rails developers are used to working with the Rails Console, I hoped some readers might pick up psql as their go-to client.

-There is a lot of content in the book that’s not related to Ruby on Rails at all.
+There's a lot of content in the book that’s not related to Ruby on Rails at all.
 For example, SQL language functions, PL/pgSQL functions, shell scripts, table partitioning, full text search (with `tsvector` and `tsquery`) are covered.
 We also show how to use PostgreSQL as a message queue or for background jobs with `LISTEN` and `NOTIFY`, and some brief coverage of the `pgvector` extension and vector similarity search.

 ##  More coverage of Active Record and PostgreSQL